odoo/documentation/accounting/receivables/customer_invoices/payment_terms.rst

 In the customer statement, you will see two lines with different due dates.

-Payment terms for vendor bills
+Payment terms for vendor invoices
 ------------------------------

-The easiest way to manage payment terms for vendor bills is to record a due date on the bill.
+The easiest way to manage payment terms for vendor invoices is to record a due date on the invoice.
 You don't need to assign a payment term, just the due date is enough.

 But if you need to manage vendor terms with several installments, you can still use payment terms, exactly like in customer invoices.
-If you set a payment term on the vendor bill, you don't need to set a due date.
+If you set a payment term on the vendor invoice, you don't need to set a due date.
 The exact due date for all installments will be automatically created.

 .. seealso::